-When you engage with a digital marketing company to create a new website for you, you need to be sure they’re following a proven process for website design and development.
+When you engage with a digital marketing company to create a new website for you, you need to be sure they’re following a proven process for web design and development.
 Without a solid website strategy as its foundation, your new site may not generate the results you were hoping for.
 A comprehensive discovery process should be followed to understand your goals, your current pain points, desired functionality, industry standards and best practices and more.

 Let’s explore what a solid WordPress website development process looks like from start to finish…

 Website Discovery Process

 At the start of any new partnership, there should be a learning and discovery stage where your agency/team takes the time to go over your goals for growth, KPIs that matter to you and desired functionality for your website.

 A competitor review is a valuable process that examines your competitors’ websites to assess the kinds of content and functionality you may want on your own.
 This also gives you a chance to see how others in your industry are presenting themselves in terms of verbiage, imagery, colors, etc.

 The outputs of a really productive discovery process include recommendations for your navigation and sitemap (how your website will be structured), recommendations on design and technical recommendations for various plugins that may be needed.
 You can then use that sitemap as a literal map to guide you throughout the development process.

 Once you have a plan of attack and know what pages you want to create, you can then get into the process of designing the site and writing copy.
 Different agencies do this process differently; some may write all the copy first before moving into design while others may produce a design first with content to follow.

 The two most important things to remember during this phase of the project are SEO and mobile-friendly design.
 On the copywriting side, it’s critical that you keep your business’s core keywords and phrases in mind when thinking about what your site should say.
 Each page should have its own keyword focus and have rich content to support that main idea.